ga-wdi-pvd/express-mongoose/readme.md

 > 10 minutes exercise.
 5 minutes review.

 So we can show all candidates.
 You know what's cooler than all candidates? **ONE** candidate.

+Q. Again, what has to change?
+---

+> A. The show route/controller uses our Mongoose model to find and render the requested record.

 #### Steps